emmajsadams/personal-website/README.md

 - "All page content must be contained by landmarks" can be ignored for CookieConsent and DarkMode components because they are not content that must be contained.
 - "Elements must have sufficient color contrast" can be ignored for code blocks because the color contrast is not necessary.

+## Key Decisions

+- Using git source control: Git is a popular decentralized source control that lets developers work on local offline copies of a code repository.
+All changes are pushed up to the server when ready.
+I intentionally broke up my commits into small logical chunks that could be easily reverted and reviewed if necessary.
+However if I was working on a team I would be sure to work on a separate branch from main named after the feature I am working on.
+Once that feature was ready I would submit it for code review then squash merge it into the main branch.
+- Using eslint and prettier for code formatting: Both these tools have robust automatically fixable style rules that keep code in a consistent readable manner regardless of who writes it, while avoiding the need for developers to internalize styleguides.
+- Testing by behavior: Rather than breaking up tests by specific methods, I prefer to test by behaviors instead.
+Often times unit tests involve several methods such as get and set in order to test a behavior.
+This makes trying to break up tests by method somewhat confusing.
+Focusing on all the unique behaviors of a system under test avoids the need to specify which method is being tested.

 ---

 # Content